Sugarc0de/Sugarc0de.github.io/_posts/2019-08-16-Board_Game_RecSys.md

+---
+layout: post
-## Lessons Learned from my Failure in Building a Recommender System
+title: "Lessons Learned from my Failure in Building a Recommender System"
+---

 For the past few weeks, I tried to build a board game recommmender as my side project; However, I failed to beat the baseline model.
 Due to time limits, I had to abort this project and move on to other stuff.
 Netherlevess, I feel that my failure may help those who are new to recommendation system, and that is the purpose of this blog post.
 I will explain some techniques I (mis)used, and problems that might cause the undesirable performance.